zalenix/portaldocs/portal-sdk/templates/top-extensions-dialogs.md

 ## The dialog API

 Dialogs expose various options that allow developers to customize the dialog experience.
 To open a dialog, the extension should specify `dialogOptions`.
-The simplest form of those options is the 'Simple dialog' implementation that is located at `<dir>\Client\V2\Dialogs\DialogSamplesBlade.ts` and in the following code.
+The simplest form of those options is illustrated here:

 {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V2/Dialogs/DialogSamplesBlade.ts", "section": "top-extensions-dialogs-open"}